This guide is intended for those who do not have access to a professional videographer and are recording videos to upload to a website or Canvas room.

 - Movie Maker: A useful video tutorial can be found here.

-- There is also a list with brief descriptions for Alternative Free Editing Software
+- For a list of editing software, with brief descriptions, see Alternative Free Editing Software

-- For Staff or Faculty using Panopto and wish to record and edit themselves using the web-based editor, a step-by-step guide can be found here: Editing Files in Panopto
+- For Staff or Faculty who are using Panopto and wish to record and edit themselves using the web-based editor, see this step-by-step guide: Editing Files in Panopto